jonmayer/advent2020/README.md

 commands onto method pointers, and that felt a bit ugly but it works properly.
 Maybe Rust will add a better way to initialize maps in the future?

+### 2020-12-13

+*Day 13* taught me: if I want a performant brute-force solution, I should remember to turn compiler optimizations on.  `cargo --release run`.
+I ended up replacing my brute force solution with a more mathy solution that completes in a blink, but it's possible my BF solution would have been good enough if I had remembered that Rust compiles in debug mode by default.

 ## See Also

 Some friends of mine have their own solutions on github, too: